• Skip to main content

 Ledges State Park is steeped in geological and human history.
 Glaciers formed the high ledges roughly 13,000 years ago.
 As they melted, they cut away at the underlying sandstone left from ancient seas.
 This melting formed the immense ridges we see today.
 And Pea’s Creek, a branch of the Des Moines River, cut a gorge through the sandstone cliffs, creating another natural wonder to explore.

 Throughout human history, the area has been rich in natural resources.
-And evidence of human inhabitants dates back 4000 years.
+Evidence of human inhabitants dates back 4,000 years.
 Native Sauk, Meskwaki, and Sioux all called it home before European settlers moved in.

 Around 1914, the idea that the area should become a public park came to light.
-And in 1921, Carl Fritz Henning became the first park custodian.
+In 1921, Carl Fritz Henning became the first park custodian.
 Then, in 1924, it became one of the first Iowa State Parks.

 In the 1930s, the Civilian Conservation Corps (CCC) constructed the first park structures out of native hardwoods and stone.
 Unfortunately, flooding from the Des Moines River later destroyed many park structures.
 But a few CCC structures still exist, including the beautiful stone bridge over Pea’s Creek.